 It is essential that each factory abide by all local laws in all aspects of their operations.
 In the event that there is a conflict between any local law and this Code of Conduct, the factory must abide by whichever rules are more protective for the employees and environment.

 Each factory is required to develop a process to obtain continuous employee feedback concerning the implementation of this Code of Conduct in order to cooperatively develop and document best practices.
 This feedback system must include a fair, transparent, and anonymous method of reporting any observed violation of this code by any employees.

 Health and Safety

-Warby Parker seeks factories which provide written standards for safe and healthy work environment for their workers, including adequate facilities and protections from exposure to hazardous conditions or materials.
+Warby Parker seeks factories which provide written standards for safe and healthy work environments for their workers, including adequate facilities and protections from exposure to hazardous conditions or materials.
 These provisions must include safe and healthy conditions for dormitories and residential facilities, and they must comply with local health and safety laws and standards.

 Factories must demonstrate a regard for the environment, as well as compliance with applicable environmental laws.
 Further, Warby Parker actively seeks factories that demonstrate a commitment to progressive environmental practices and to preserving the earth’s resources.

-Warby Parker expects its factories to have programs, policies and training in place to comply with its local and/or applicable international or United States anti-bribery regulations, including without limitation the Foreign Corruption Practices Act (FCPA), and to prevent payments made for the purpose of obtaining or retaining business.
+Warby Parker expects its factories to have programs, policies, and training in place to comply with its local and/or applicable international or United States anti-bribery regulations, including without limitation the Foreign Corruption Practices Act (FCPA), and to prevent payments made for the purpose of obtaining or retaining business.